learnwell/learnwell.github.io/_posts/2019-09-06-logical-OR-query-in-firebase.md

 > Then for any of those  `OR`  combinations we can just search  `array-contains`  on whatever we may want (e.g. `A||C`)

-I assume some work would go into handling case-sensitivity when storing always sorting alphabeticall and c
+I assume some work (worker and client) would go into handling case-sensitivity and alphabetical sorting, both when creating, deleting, updating the tags ... and especially when querying/reading them.

 ## References
 *  https://youtu.be/35RlydUf6xo?t=198